marcory-hub/hailo_gcp/install-hailo-software-suite-on-google-cloud-VM-instance.md

 ```sh
 scp local_file_path USERNAME@EXTERNALIP:remote_path
 ```
-4. Install the PCIe driver
+4. Install the PCIe driver (optional).
+Reboot the VM instance and SSH into the VM instance again and SSH into the VM instance again.
 ```sh
 sudo apt update
 sudo apt install build-essential
 sudo dpkg -i hailort-pcie-driver_4.18.0_all.deb
 ```
-5. Reboot the VM instance and SSH into the VM instance again with these commands
 ```sh
 sudo reboot
 ```
 ```sh
 ssh -i ~/.ssh/CGPkey USERNAME@EXTERNALIP
 ```
-6. Extract the suite archive
+5. Extract the suite archive
 ```sh
 sudo apt install unzip
 ```
 ```sh
 unzip hailo_ai_sw_suite_2024-07.1_docker.zip
 ```
-7. Then run the script - which opens a new container and get inside the container with this command (adjust version if needed).
+6. Then run the script - which opens a new container and get inside the container with this command (adjust version if needed).
 The script might take a while to download and set up the container.
 ```sh
 ./hailo_ai_sw_suite_docker_run.sh
 ```